team-alembic/ash_authentication/documentation/topics/custom-strategy.md

 We also support a variant of transformers which run in the new `@after_verify` compile hook provided by Elixir 1.14.
-This is a great place to put checks to make sure that the user's configuration make sense without adding any compile-time dependencies between modules which may cause compiler deadlocks.
+This is a great place to put checks to make sure that the user's configuration makes sense without adding any compile-time dependencies between modules which may cause compiler deadlocks.

 For example, verifying that the "name" attribute contains "marty" (why you would